...best spot in the Bahamas for provisioning...

 Once you've cleared customs, you're free to sail around the island.
 Check the chart below for marinas around the island where you can pay for a slip to dock your boat at overnight.
 Most marinas have full amenities including electricity, trash pickup, cable, and internet.

-If you want to spend some time on the water, without the complications and cost associated with renting a boat you can take an excursion.
-Wondering about day sailing options?
-Check out the chart below to find contact phone numbers for area day sailing companies.
+If you want to enjoy a few hours on the open water, without the cost and complications associated with renting a boat you should take a day sailing excursion.
+Curious how long you'll spend on the water and what's included?
+See the table that follows for contact phone numbers for area excursion services.

-If you're evaluating the option of chartering a boat, you can call one of the following firms:
+If you are considering chartering a boat, you can contact one of these agencies:

 |Amarok Sailing Charters||(242) 477-4471||Nassau Yacht Haven - 0.5 mi.
 (0.8 km) South of Paradise Island|